 Accurate Temperature Data Helps Prevent Metal Deformation

 CAS DataLoggers provided the dataTaker data logging solution for a welding company working on a wide variety of metal parts.
 In many of their jobs workers needed to monitor the temperature of long lengths of pipe.
 The high heat applied during the welding process distorts and warps the metal as it cools, so welders first have to preheat the metal before welding.
 During preheating the metal reaches temperatures as high as 800°F before it’s ready to weld; afterward, the metal cools and its stress is released.
-While on the job, workers needed a temperature monitoring system to display the metal temperature and ensure a quality weld.
+While on the job, workers needed a temperature monitoring system to display the metal temperature throughout the process and ensure a quality weld.
+In this apps note, learn how to measure surface temperature of metal for quality welds.

-The standalone dataTaker DT82I is designed for industrial applications that focus on flexible serial type communications such as RS232, RS422, and RS485.
+The standalone dataTaker DT82I is designed for industrial applications and features flexible, user-configurable analog inputs to accept direct connection for virtually any analog sensor.
 Its flexible feature set makes it ideal for temperature monitoring of equipment and process control.

 DataTaker systems contain many options for users to connect locally via USB, RS232 or Ethernet.
 The low-power DT82I offers users an array of communications options supporting Modbus sensors and SCADA systems, FTP and Web interfaces.
 Digital I/O channels and high-speed counters can be used to monitor equipment status or to count events or pulses.

 With dataTaker systems, users can also transmit warning messages, archive data on alarm events, or set alarms which can execute any dataTaker command.
-In industry, this allows for sophisticated automated responses to faults, machine downtime and other potentially disastrous process indicators.
+In industry this allows for sophisticated automated responses to faults, machine downtime and other disruptive or dangerous process situations.

 Using the dataTaker’s built-in dEX web interface, operators can configure the data logger, view recorded temperature data, and retrieve historical data for later analysis. dEX runs directly from a web browser and can be accessed either locally or remotely including globally over the Internet.
-Operators can use any of the logger’s built-in communications ports to view dEX including Ethernet, USB, and RS-232.
+Operators can use any of the logger’s built-in communications ports to view dEX including Ethernet and USB.
+How to measure surface temperature of metal and analyze those measurements is made easy with the software’s available options.